What Constitutes Harassment in Massachusetts?

 A conviction for Criminal Harassment is punishable by up to 2.5 years in the house of correction or up to 10 years in state prison.

-Criminal Harassment is defined in General Laws c. c.
-265 § 43A.
-“Whoever willfully and maliciously engages in a knowing pattern of conduct or series of acts over a period of time directed at a specific person, which seriously alarms that person and would cause a reasonable person to suffer substantial emotional distress, shall be guilty of the crime of Criminal Harassment ….”
+Criminal Harassment is defined as engaging willfully and maliciously in a pattern of conduct or series of acts over a period of time directed at a specific person, which seriously alarms that person and would cause a reasonable person to suffer substantial emotional distress.

 What does that really mean?